-Although employees are not expected to prove the truth of an allegation, employees will need to demonstrate to those appointed to investigate the matter, that there are sufficient grounds to the concern.
+Although individuals raising concerns under this procedure are not expected to prove the truth or substance of an allegation, they will need to demonstrate to those appointed to investigate the matter, that there are sufficient grounds for the concern.

-8. How the School will respond
+8. How the school will respond

-When concerns are raised within the school the action taken will depend on the nature of the concern.
+When concerns are raised within the school, the action taken will depend on the nature of the concern.
 The matters raised may:

-- be investigated internally by the school.
+- be investigated internally by the school

-- be investigated by Shropshire Council but independently of those directly involved.
+- be investigated by Shropshire Council but independently of those directly involved

-- be referred to the Police.
+- be referred to the Police or other external agency, as appropriate

-- be referred to an external Auditor.
+- be referred to an external Auditor

-- form the subject of an independent inquiry.
+- form the subject of an independent inquiry

-In order to protect individuals and the school initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
-These will be made confidentially, and every attempt made to protect the employee.
-Concerns or allegations which fall within the scope of specific procedures (for example, child protection issues) will normally be referred for consideration under those procedures.
+In order to protect individuals and the school, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+These will be made confidentially, and every attempt undertaken to protect those involved.
+Concerns or allegations which fall within the scope of specific procedures (for example, safeguarding and/or child protection issues), will normally be referred for consideration under those procedures.
 Some concerns may be resolved by agreed action without the need for investigation.

-Within ten working days of a concern being received, the school will respond in writing to the individual raising a concern:
+Within ten working days of a concern being received, the school will respond, in writing, to the individual raising a concern:

-- acknowledging that the concern has been received. - indicating how the school propose to deal with the matter. - giving an estimate of how long it will take to provide a final response. - · confirming any initial enquiries already made. - confirming whether further investigations will take place and, if not, why not.
+- acknowledging that the concern has been received - indicating how the school propose to deal with the matter - giving an estimate of how long it will take to provide a final response - confirming any initial enquiries already made - confirming whether further investigations will take place and, if not, why not

-The amount of contact between those considering the issues and an employee raising a concern will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
-If necessary, further information will be sought from the employee.
+The amount of contact between those considering the issues and an individual raising a concern will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
+If necessary, further information will be sought and clarified.

-When any meeting is arranged, an employee will have the right, if they so wish, to be accompanied by a trade union or professional association representative or a friend who is not involved in the area of work to which the concern relates.
+When any meeting is arranged, an employee against whom a concern has been raised will have the right, if they so wish, to be accompanied by a trade union or professional association representative or a friend who is not involved in the area of work to which the concern relates.
 The meeting may be held at a mutually agreeable location.

-If the employee should become involved in further investigations or procedures (e.g. disciplinary proceedings or a criminal trial) as a result of using this procedure, they will be given every proper support and assistance.
-The school would ensure that employees using this procedure are not disadvantaged or unfairly treated.
+If the matter progresses and further investigations or procedures ensue (e.g. disciplinary proceedings or a criminal trial), the employee against who the allegations have been madwill be given every proper support and assistance.
+The school would ensure that everyone accessing this procedure is not disadvantaged or unfairly treated.

-The school accept that employees need to be assured that the matter has been properly addressed.
-Thus, subject to legal constraints, employees will receive information about the outcomes of any investigations and any changes to working practices as far as is reasonably practicable.
+The school accepts that the individual who has raised concerns under this policy needs to be assured that the matter has been properly addressed.
+Thus, subject to legal constraints, the whistleblower will receive information about the outcomes of any investigations and any changes to working practices, as far as is reasonably practicable.